Woolgoolga High School

 Established in 1981 as Woolgoolga Central School, Woolgoolga High School enrolled approximately 810 students in 2020, from Year 7 to Year 12, of whom fourteen percent identified as Indigenous Australians and thirteen percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is Guy Wright.
+The school is operated by the NSW Department of Education; the principal is Lu Nickell.

 Overview

 Elective subjects are offered to students in Years 8 to 12.
 Also offered are a wide variety of extension courses.

 Woolgoolga High School is located 2 km north of the township of Woolgoolga.
-While the school does not have its own sporting facilities, it is within two hundred metres of Woolgoolga Sports Ground and Tennis Courts.
+While the school does not have its own sporting facilities, it is over the road from the Wiigulga Sports complex and is within two hundred metres of Woolgoolga Sports Ground and Tennis Courts.
 The agricultural facilities are located off campus within the township of Woolgoolga.